LeonardoFurtado/LeonardoFurtado/README.md

-### Hi there, I'm Leonardo, a Software Necromancer 👻
+### Hi there, I'm Leonardo, a Backend Software Developer

 ### I'm a Computer Science student at UFPA, currently focused in software engineering and web development.